-

 Guava Also Known as Psidium Guajava is a popular tropical fruit known for its sweet and nutritious flesh.
 It is not only enjoyed fresh but is also used in various culinary preparations such as jams, jellies, and juices.

 In India Guava farming is done across India.
 Major states producing guava are Uttar Pradesh, Madhya Pradesh, Bihar, Andhra Pradesh, Haryana, Punjab Maharashtra, West Bengal, Chhattisgarh, Gujarat and Karnataka.
 Uttar Pradesh is the most important state for guava production.
-India Also Exports good quality guava to Europe, Middle East and central Asian Countries.
+India Also Exports good-quality guava to Europe, the Middle East, and Central Asian Countries.

 However, guava cultivation is not without its challenges, and one of the most significant challenges faced by guava growers is disease management.
 In this comprehensive guide, we will delve deeper into common diseases affecting guava, their symptoms, and effective control methods to ensure a healthy and productive guava orchard.